H&S C 11370.1

 CIMT.
 Possessing either a CS or a firearm is not a CIMT, so together arguably they are not.

 CS.
 All substances listed in 11370.1 are on federal schedules.
-Note, however, that in 2023 a federal district court held that meth as defined under California law does not meet the definition of a federal CS.
+But note two precedent decisions by federal district courts holding that meth as defined under California law does not meet the definition of a federal CS.
 See discussion of U.S. v.
-Verdugo at 11377, below.
-Unless Verdugo is overturned, if D cannot avoid pleading to 11370.1 the best option is to designate meth.
+Verdugo and U.S. v.
+Morales-Rodriguez at 11377, below.
+If D cannot avoid pleading to 11370.1, the best option is to designate meth.